-If you’re a runner who’s trying to get back into it, post kid, or just a guy who’s been swearing he’ll take up running for years (even though you now have a kid and don’t take up anything), you’re going to need some gear, and so is your kid.
-Luckily, most of the gear is for you, since you’re the one doing all the work and the kid gets just about anything else you spend money on these days.
+If you’re a runner who’s trying to get back into it, post-kid, or just a guy who’s been swearing he’ll take up running for years (even though you now have a kid and don’t take up anything), you’re going to need some jogging gear, and so is your kid.
+Luckily, most of the gear is for you, since you’re the one doing all the work and the kid gets just about everything else you spend money on these days.

 JayBird BlueBuds X Sport Bluetooth Headphones

 The last thing you need on a run with kids is a bunch of wires swinging around in your face (which you really should relax, by the way.
 Maximize that efficiency!)
 BlueBuds offer a secure fit and amazing sound for both music and calls, and they last up to 8 hours so you can call your wife to come pick you guys up when that 20-miler doesn’t go quite as planned.

 Babyganics Mineral-Based Sunscreen

 Just because sunscreen might be terrifyingly ineffective doesn’t mean your kid can endure your next morning 10K run without lathering up.
 Thankfully, Babyganics meets Environmental Working Group’s standards for minimum health concerns and maximum UVA/UVB protection balance.
 In fact, better put some on yourself.
 Like they say, “Sun’s out runs out.”
 (They don’t say that.)